Georges034302/az-kubernetes-mastery/session01/lab_1_b_create-user-nodepool.md

 ✅ Pods with tolerations schedule correctly to the batch node pool
 ✅ DaemonSet runs one pod per batch node
 ✅ Node affinity ensures workloads run only on batch nodes

 ---

+## 📘 How This Lab Connects to Cluster Autoscaler (Next Lab)

+This lab demonstrates **node pool-level isolation and scheduling controls**, which are essential for understanding how Cluster Autoscaler operates in multi-pool scenarios.

+### Key Connections:

+**1. Per-Pool Autoscaling**
+- Each node pool has its own autoscaler configuration (`--min-count`, `--max-count`)
+- The batch pool created in this lab can scale **independently** from the system pool
+- Next lab will show how autoscaler responds when workloads exceed current node capacity

+**2. Resource-Based Scaling Triggers**
+- When batch jobs request more resources than available on existing nodes, Cluster Autoscaler detects **unschedulable pods**
+- Autoscaler will add nodes **to the specific pool** where workloads are constrained by tolerations/affinity
+- This lab's taints ensure batch workloads only trigger scaling of the batch pool (not system pool)

+**3. Workload Placement + Autoscaling Together**
+- **HPA** (Lab 1a) scales **pod replicas** based on metrics
+- **Node pools + taints** (this lab) control **where** pods can run
+- **Cluster Autoscaler** (next lab) adds/removes **nodes** when pod demands change

+**Flow Example:**
+1. Batch job scaled by HPA needs 10 pods
+2. Pods have `workload=batch` toleration → can only schedule on batch pool nodes
+3. Batch pool currently has 2 nodes → only 4 pods fit
+4. 6 pods remain `Pending` → Cluster Autoscaler adds nodes to batch pool (up to `MAX_COUNT=5`)
+5. All 10 pods now running on batch nodes

+### Why Node Pool Isolation Matters for Autoscaling:
+- Prevents batch workloads from consuming system pool resources (which are reserved for cluster operations)
+- Enables **cost optimization** by scaling batch nodes independently (e.g., spot instances for batch, regular VMs for critical workloads)
+- Allows different **VM sizes** per workload type (GPU nodes for ML, CPU-optimized for batch, memory-optimized for databases)

+**Next lab** will demonstrate the autoscaler in action by creating scenarios where pod demand triggers automatic node additions and removals.

+---